IndomieGorengSatu/Mie/README.md

-## What do you get when you cross a bee and a sheep?
-A bah-humbug.
+## I tried to write a chemistry joke, but could never get a reaction.